jtvandijk/artificial-gps-repo/README.md

 # Creating Artificial GPS-tracks

 This collection of python script allows for the creation of artificial GPS tracks.
-It builds on the ideas of Thierry, Chaix, and Kestens (2013) they put forward in "Detecting activity locations from raw GPS data: a novel kernel-based algorith" (International Journal of Health Geography.
+It builds on the ideas of Thierry, Chaix, and Kestens (2013) that they put forward in "Detecting activity locations from raw GPS data: a novel kernel-based algorith" (International Journal of Health Geography).
 The workflow of Ian Broad (http://ianbroad.com/download/script/CreatePointsLines.py) is used and adjusted to transform polylines (step 4; see below) to points.

 ## Requirements
 1) Python with the following packages: